General terms and conditions of sale Madame Brasserie and of the website

 Prices are expressed in euros, exclusive or inclusive of tax.
 Prices can be revised at any time without prior notice.

 The prices invoiced are those in force on the day of the booking.
 They are subject to the VAT rates in force, applicable on the day of the service.
 All new taxes or charges which may be created, or any change to current charges or taxes, shall automatically entail the adjustment of prices.
 Prices may also be subject to a differentiated pricing policy based on the management of the capacities available, and may vary as a result.
 It is for the Customer to assess, before approving the booking, whether the price is acceptable.
-No dispute regarding the price may be considered at a later date.
+Any challenge over prices at a later date will be disregarded.
 The prices of services other than the main services cannot be amended after the booking.

-3.1 The Service Provider shall make these General Terms and Conditions available to the Customer on its website so that it can read them prior to any booking.
+3.1 The Service Provider shall make these General Terms and Conditions available to the Customer on its website so that they can read them prior to any booking.

 Bookings shall be made in writing, by email, telephone, messaging or data exchange or directly on the Service Provider’s website.
 To make a booking, the Customer must be at least 18 years of age and have legal capacity to enter into a contract.